 - Service user removed from the home or establishment, without discussion with other appropriate people or agencies, because staff are unable to manage the behaviours

-Self-neglect is any failure of an adult to take care of himself or herself that causes, or is reasonably likely to cause within a short period of time, serious physical, mental or emotional harm or substantial damage to or loss of assets.
+Self-neglect is when you neglect your own health, hygiene and surroundings.
+It is any failure of an adult to take care of himself/herself that causes or is reasonably likely to cause serious physical, mental or emotional harm or substantial damage to themselves or loss of assets.